Silent Hunter III

 - 300 % negative mentions

-The monetization model for the game is characterized by a lack of microtransactions, with players primarily relying on demo CDs from PC magazines for early access opportunities.
+The monetization model is characterized by the absence of microtransactions, with early access opportunities primarily offered through demo CDs distributed by select PC magazines.